Ai in retail banking

 Traditional credit scoring systems rely on a limited set of financial variables, such as credit history, loan types, and outstanding balances, to evaluate a borrower’s creditworthiness.
 This approach overlooks a wealth of customer data that could provide deeper insights into their financial health.
 These systems also fall short when it comes to credit scoring of people with non-traditional financial backgrounds, such as gig economy workers.

 AI-powered scoring tools, in contrast, can analyze vast amounts of data from multiple sources.
-For instance, they can examine customers’ spending patterns, employment records, payment history for rent or utilities, and more.
+For instance, institutions can examine customers’ spending patterns, employment records, payment history for rent or utilities, and more.
 Based on this comprehensive analysis, AI models can predict the likelihood of loan defaults and suggest more reliable credit scores, enhancing risk management for retail banks.

 infographic showing traditional credit scoring vs AI-powered scoring